 An initial consultation with your Specialist Plastic Surgeon will cost approximately $185 and take about 30-45 minutes.
 If a Medicare item applies to your potential procedure then you will be entitled to a rebate from Medicare of approximately $75, providing you have a written referral from your GP or specialist.
 GP referrals are valid for 12 months and specialist referrals for 3 months.

 There are Medicare and private health insurance rebates for some types of eyelid surgery in Perth.
 Your surgeon can provide you with more information, but you would then need to talk to your private health insurer to determine exactly how much cover they will provide and confirm what your final out-of-pocket costs will be.
+For upper eyelid surgery, your surgeon may also refer you to an optometrist or ophthalmologist for a visual field defect test.

 A good starting point is to book a consultation with one of our experienced team at Assure Cosmetic Centre.
 You will have the opportunity to discuss your concerns and ask questions.
 You will be provided with detailed information regarding the treatments or procedures that can help you, the expected outcomes, and the costs involved.
 Click here to make an appointment.